JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 So...time to I though about creating sth that is going to be working without nested media folder, but will assign properly which photo gets rendered where.
 Like: https://astro.build/themes/details/photography-portfolio-template/

-Or...put a simple web app with a `/portal` to upload photos as vibe coded here
+Or...put a simple web app with a `/portal` to upload photos as vibe coded here: mama.entreagujaypunto.com

 ```sh
 make help